 An ACL tear will not heal itself.
 Surgical treatment may not be required where the knee is stable and your activity level is low.
 In this instance, physiotherapy and bracing are effective non-surgical options.
 Returning to sporting activities or a physically active lifestyle will generally require surgical treatment.

-Complete tearing of the ACL requires ACL reconstruction surgery (link to ACL reconstruction surgery page).
+Complete tearing of the ACL requires ACL reconstruction surgery.
 ACL reconstruction is generally performed through a minimally invasive surgical procedure called arthroscopy.
 The procedure involves removing the torn segments of ligament and replacing them with graft tissue.
 The graft is usually made from a tendon around the knee joint.
 During the procedure, other structures in the knee that were damaged in the injury can also be treated.